Horse Allergies – Causes Treatment & Advice

 Insect bites, parasites and other pesky bugs and critters are one of the most common causes of equine allergies.
 The actual cause of these kinds of allergies is a hypersensitivity to the saliva produced by the insects when they bite the horse.

-A common condition caused by insect bites is sweet itch (also known as summer itch or equine insect hypersensitivity), which comes from midges, but there are a whole host of other insects, such as mosquitoes, fleas, mites and horse flies, that can cause allergies to rear their ugly head.
+A common condition caused by insect bites is sweet itch (also known as summer itch or equine insect hypersensitivity).
+This comes from midges, but there are a whole host of other insects, such as mosquitoes, fleas, mites and horse flies, that can cause allergies to rear their ugly head.

 The most common sign of insect bites is itchiness.
 This will cause your horse to try and scratch in some way, and can lead to bald spots, inflammation, redness and sore looking skin.
-You may notice this in places where flies and insects tend to be found, such as the base of the tail, around the eyes and mouth and root of the mane, although they can occur anywhere.
+You may notice this in places where flies and insects tend to be found, such as the base of the tail, around the eyes and mouth and root of the mane.
+Although they can occur anywhere.
 Read about horse allergies.
 Causes, treatment & advice

 Treatment and prevention

-You can use a fly mask or fly sheet to try and limit the contact your horse has with insects, as well as use fly spray to try and keep them away (although make sure they aren’t allergic to that as well!).
-You can also try turning your horse out at different times of the day when insect may not be as active, and if insects are getting into the stable, you can try putting up mesh screens to keep them out.
+You can use a fly maskor fly sheet to try and limit the contact your horse has with insects.
+Also use fly spray to try and keep them away (although make sure they aren’t allergic to that as well!).
+You can also try turning your horse out at different times of the day when insect may not be as active.
+If insects are getting into the stable, you can try putting up mesh screens to keep them out.

 There can be many signs of food allergies, and it really depends on the food that’s been eaten.
 Hives is a fairly common sign, but if your horse has eaten a plant that it’s allergic to then you can see a range of signs, some being very serious such as paralysis, organ failure and even death.